 Depending on the climate zone, houses built in Canada will likely need between three and seven times better insulation performance than that provided by current national and provincial Building Codes, in order to achieve Passive House performance.
 The designer must ensure complete insulation coverage for all parts of the building shell (i.e. thermal bridge-free design).

 As the thermally weakest part of a building envelope, windows are a critical component, often representing 50% of all heat loss in a building.
 The quality of the windows is also critical to interior comfort, and in a Passive House the interior glazing and frame surfaces need to remain warm enough on cold nights to minimize interior cold spots and downdrafts.
 In all parts of Canada triple glazing is essential to achieve this, using two low-e coatings and argon (or krypton) gas fill, as well as insulated spacers.
 It’s also critical that window frames are insulated.
 Most windows currently sold in Canada meet few, if any, of these requirements.

-Passive House buildings must achieve very high levels of airtightness compared to conventional construction, in order to minimize heat loss from air infiltration, and also to protect the building structure against possible moisture damage.
+Passive House buildings must achieve extreme levels of airtightness compared to conventional construction, in order to minimize heat loss from air infiltration, and also to protect the building structure against possible moisture damage.

 Ventilation with Heat Recovery

-All Passive House buildings include a ventilation system which provides excellent indoor air quality and which has exceptional heat recovery performance.
+All Passive House buildings include a ventilation system with exceptional heat recovery performance, which must provide excellent indoor air quality at any time of the year with no interruptions for defrosting.

 Ventilation Air Pre-heating